terraref/workflow-pilot/README.md

   craigwillis/workflow-pilot \
   ./fieldmosaic.py -b /data/terraref -d 2018-04-30  -o output -p 10
 ```
+This will create one of more fullfield images, depending on the number of scans run that day.

 `canopycover.py` takes the path to a fullfield image and generates the `*-canopycover.csv` in the same directory:
 ```